 - Purchase of PE equipment

-- Raising standards in Swimming so that more children meet the primary school swimming requirements of the national curriculum before the end of key stage 2.
+- Raising standards in Swimming when the local pool reopens so that as many children as possible meet the primary school swimming requirements of the national curriculum before the end of key stage 2.